bertilmuth/requirementsascode/README.md

 Subprojects:
 * [requirementsascodecore](https://github.com/bertilmuth/requirementsascode/tree/master/requirementsascodecore): the core library to be used, with no third-party dependencies.
-* [requirementsascodesamples](https://github.com/bertilmuth/requirementsascode/tree/master/requirementsascodesamples): sample project illustrating the use of requirementsascodecore.
+* [requirementsascodesamples](https://github.com/bertilmuth/requirementsascode/tree/master/requirementsascodesamples): sample projects illustrating the use of requirementsascodecore.

-# Functional requirements as code
 With requirementsascode, you can specify your application's functional requirements in the code itself, in a form similar to use case specifications.